DataBiosphere/terra-axon-examples/nextflow/workspace_description.md

 ## Step 1: Preview prior runs of the relevant notebooks.

-Previews of this notebook, including outputs, are provided in the workspace resource folder "Notebook snapshots".
+Previews of this notebook, including outputs, are provided in the "Notebook snapshots" folder found by navigating to this workspace's Resources tab.
 Click the links listed below to view notebook previews in order to gain a better understanding of the setup and analysis included in this demonstration workspace:

 1. [Workspace setup](https://terra-preprod-ui-terra.api.verily.com/workspaces/getting-started-with-workflows-workspace/resources/97ce452a-dd3c-4045-97d3-bc70db429f83/notebook_snapshots/workspace_setup.html)
 2. [Example 1: Run a Nextflow workflow](https://terra-preprod-ui-terra.api.verily.com/workspaces/getting-started-with-workflows-workspace/resources/21ffa484-75b9-46ff-b70d-6ebeb2962eb2/notebook_snapshots/nextflow_examples_first_exercise_fully_executed.html)